-A major new musical stage version of Ghost in London, based on the hughly popular 1990 film Ghost.
+A major new musical stage version of Ghost in London, based on the hugely popular 1990 film Ghost

 Walking back to their apartment one night, Sam and Molly are mugged, leaving Sam murdered on a dark street.
 Sam is trapped as a ghost between this world and the next and unable to leave Molly who he learns is in grave danger.
 With the help of a phony store front psychic, Oda Mae Brown, Sam tries to communicate with Molly in the hope of saving and protecting her.

-Ghost the Musical in London features new music and lyrics by Dave Stewart (Eurythmics) and Glen Ballard (writer of Michael Jackson's 'Man In The Mirror').
-It is directed by Matthew Warchus with designs by Rob Howell, illusions by Paul Kieve, lighting by Hugh Vanstone and sound by Simon Baker.
-Based on the motion picture with written by Bruce Joel Rubin and directed by Jerry Zucker.
-The film Ghost starred Patrick Swayze as 'Sam Wheat' and Demi Moore as 'Molly Jensen' along with Whoopi Goldberg as 'Oda Mae Brown'.
-The film won two Oscars for Whoopi Goldberg for 'Best Actress in a Supporting Role' and Bruce Joel Rubin for 'Best Screenplay Written Directly for the Screen'.
+Ghost the Musical in London features new music and lyrics by Dave Stewart (of the Eurythmics) and Glen Ballard (writer of Michael Jackson's 'Man In The Mirror') and is based on the motion picture written by Bruce Joel Rubin and directed by Jerry Zucker, which starred Patrick Swayze as 'Sam Wheat' and Demi Moore as 'Molly Jensen', along with Whoopi Goldberg as 'Oda Mae Brown'.
+The film won two Oscars, for Whoopi Goldberg for 'Best Actress in a Supporting Role', and Bruce Joel Rubin for 'Best Screenplay Written Directly for the Screen'.

-Ghost the Musical in London at the Piccadilly Theatre previewed from 22 June 2011 and opened on 19 July 2011 and closes on 6 October 2012.
+Ghost the Musical in London at the Piccadilly Theatre previewed from 22 June 2011, opened on 19 July 2011, and closed on 6 October 2012